working mom from Virginia who is earning her doctorate degree online

 Williams' goal is to work at a community college, perhaps as dean of student services; she wants a job that will allow her to "connect with students on a regular basis.
 If I'm the dean, I can assign myself a course to teach!"

-GetEducated also offers a public Excellence in Online Education College Scholarship to U.S. citizens enrolled in distance learning degree programs who are earning at least a 3.0 grade point average.
+GetEducated also offers a public Online Education College Scholarship to U.S. citizens enrolled in distance learning degree programs who are earning at least a 3.0 grade point average.

 Deadline for this scholarship is Oct.
-15 each year.
+15 and March 15 each year.
 Visit GetEducated.com

 for more information.Related Resources